erob123/node_react-native_expo/README.md

       For someone who has a programming background but no JS or react-native knowledge, reading these tutorials/articles will get you going quickly.
 You can then start on a small project and continue to learn concepts as required.
     </p>
     <ol>
-  <li><a href="https://www.w3schools.com/js/default.asp">w3Schools Javascript Tutorial</a>: If you have a programming background, then you should be able to get away with reading the following sections and then referencing everything else as required for new concepts
+  <li><a href="https://www.w3schools.com/js/default.asp">w3Schools Javascript Tutorial</a>: If you have a programming background, then you should be able to get away with reading the following sections and then referencing everything else as required for new concepts:
     <ul>
       <li>Home through Array Iteration</li>
       <li>Math</li>